 Hanna Legal regularly provides advice and representation to persons in relation to criminal asset confiscation proceedings commenced by the NSW Crime Commission.
 We also advise and appear for persons summonsed to attend for compulsory examinations at the NSW Crime Commission and other investigatory bodies, including the Australian Criminal Intelligence Commission, Police Integrity Commission and the Australian Commission for Law Enforcement Integrity.

 Hanna Legal regularly appears before the State Parole Authority for clients seeking release to parole or reinstatement of an Intensive Correction Order.
-We have also successfully appealed to the Supreme Court against decisions to refuse parole, including the high profile case of Michael Ibrahim v State Parole Authority.
+We have also successfully appealed to the Supreme Court against decisions to refuse parole, including the high profile cases of Michael Ibrahim v State Parole Authority and Emad Sleiman v State Parole Authority.

 Hanna Legal provides advice and representation to persons who have been subpoenaed to give evidence at the State Coroner’s Court of NSW.
 We have appeared for interested persons at both Coronial inquests into suspicious deaths and Coronial inquiries regarding suspicious fires.